NoahApthorpe/ConvnetCellDetection/README.md

   ```
   docker pull jpwu/znn:v0.1.4
   ```

 ###FIJI
   FIJI (FIJI Is Just ImageJ) is an image processing package.
-Our pipeline uses it to preprocess data images and postprocess the output of the convnets.
+FIJI is *not* explicitly required for our pipeline, but it is the best way to view multipage TIFF videos and hand-label cells-of-interest.

 Install Fiji using the links provided here:
 http://imagej.net/Fiji/Downloads

 #####You are now ready to use the convnet cell detection pipeline.

 ## General Use

 The following sections will walk through the process of setting up and using the Convnet Cell Detection tool with default settings.

+The primary interface to the pipeline is via the `pipeline.py` script, which takes 2 command line arguments.
+The first argument is the step of the pipeline you wish to run.
+The options are `create`, `complete`, `preprocess`, `train`, `forward`, `postprocess`, and `score`.
+The second argument is either a new experiment name or a path to a configuration file.
+Each pipeline step will be explained below.

-All `python` commands must either be run from the `src` directory or have `src/` appended to the name of the `.py` file.
+All `python` commands must be run from the `src` directory of the `ConvnetCellDetection` repository to ensure corrent relative file paths.

 #### Set up new experiment

-Run `python create_experiment_dir.py <experiment_name>` to create a new folder in the `data` directory for your experiment.
+Run `python pipeline.py <experiment_name>` to create a new folder in the `data` directory for your experiment.
 This folder will be pre-initialized with a `main_config.cfg` configuration file and a `labeled` directory to hold pre-labeled training, valdiation, and testing data.

+Each "experiment" directory in `data/` corresponds to a single convnet.
+Once the convnet is trained, you can use it to label as much new data as you wish (see [Label new data](#label-new-data))

+The `labeled` directory and it's `training/validation/test` subdirectories are specifically for labeled data and are detected by name in the Python scripts.
+Do not re-name these directories.

+For ease of inspection, the output of each intermediate step in the pipeline is saved in a unique directory (e.g. `labeled_preprocessed` and `labeled_training_output`).
+Do not re-name these directories as they are detected by name in the Python scripts.

 #### Prepare configuration file

-You will next need to make one change to the `main_config.cfg` configuration file in your experiment directory.
-This is the minimum necessary for the Convnet Cell Detection tool to work on your system.
+The `main_config.cfg` file in each experiment directory contains customizeable parameters.
+This file defaults to the parameters used for training the (2+1)D network on the V1 dataset described in our [NIPS paper](#citing).

+When you are ready to run a forward pass on new (non-labeled) data, you will need to change the first parameter (`data_dir`) to point to the directory containing this data (see [Label new data](#label-new-data)).

 Details about further customization using other parameters in the `main_config.cfg` file are provided in the [Detailed Parameter Configuration](#detailed-parameter-configuration) section.

-1. Change the `matlab_path` parameter in the `general` section to point to your system's matlab installation.
-The default setting is for a Mac OSX system with Matlab R2015b.

 #### Provide training data